Brian Creath

 Marketing Architecture: A Creative Guide

 Once a solid brand positioning+messaging architecture is developed, it functions not only as a strategic platform to focus and direct marketing assets, but also as a key creative guide, translating messaging strategy into tangible and relevant stories.
-Overarching Story Platforms work to articulate those individual stories (business, brand, sales and other) that best showcase what the brand is, how it works to differentiate, and how it benefits internal and external audiences.
+Overarching work to articulate those individual stories (business, brand, sales and other) that best showcase what the brand is, how it works to differentiate, and how it benefits internal and external audiences.

 While this process works well for many types of clients, it works especially well for sales driven organizations that have the need to explain complex solutions in concise and simple terms.